ddebernardy/a-climate-counternarrative/README.md

 # A Climate Counternarrative

-You can read A Climate Counternarative on my Substack:
+You can read A Climate Counternarative on my [SubStack](https://ddebernardy.substack.com/):

 <https://ddebernardy.substack.com/p/a-climate-counternarrative>